 Holding existing trucks longer than expected and incurring some significant maintenance issues, has driven down the resale estimate of trucks earmarked for disposal, hence the reduction in sale of fixed assets.
-The delay in the receival of trucks is responsible for the lower-than-expected Year to Date expenditure of Fleet Replacement Costs (refer Attachment A).
+The delay in the receival of trucks is responsible for the lower-than-expected Year to Date expenditure of Fleet Replacement Costs.
 This is a timing issue only with all trucks guaranteed to be delivered (and paid for) by 30 June 2023.

 A new technology feature associated with one of the new trucks, which has had a delayed delivery, has resulted in the delayed commencement of a project and expenditure of Grant funding.
-Early indication is that it is likely to be required to be carried forward into the FY24 Financial year.
+This will be required to be carried forward into the FY24 Financial year.